thoughtfulbloke/MWZ/README.md

-This draft replaces the MAy 11th 2023 draft.
+This draft replaces the May 11th 2023 draft.
 It is a rewrite to add clarity and explanation about the steps used and reasons, but does not change the conclusions.

 ## Motivation